 - 1. Clean your work surface with bleach based cleaner or place clean barrier on a surface that you are unable to clean, such as a bed or wooden table. - 2.
 Place a mask on yourself and shield your child's face if appropriate. - 3.
 Wash hands with soap and water for 15 seconds (or use alcohol-based hand sanitizer).
 Dry with a paper towel or clean cloth.
 Put on clean gloves. - You may use a helper for dressing changes.
-Please have them wash their hands too. - 4.
-Carefully take off your child's old dressing and put it in the trash. - 5.
-Open the dressing change kit on your clean work area.
-Make sure all of your supplies are inside your kit: sterile gloves, ChloraPrep stick, BioPatch[TM], StatLock, and clear dressing.
+Please have them wash their hands too. - Open the dressing change kit on your clean work area.
+Make sure all of your supplies are inside your kit: needle, sterile cap, saline flush, sterile gloves, ChloraPrep stick, BioPatch[TM], and clear dressing.